People experiencing problems with gambling are able to enter into a voluntary self-exclusion agreement that bans themselves from the gaming areas of:

 Your venue must have the name and contact details of a problem gambling counselling service available to patrons – and each participant in a self-exclusion scheme – at all times.

-Your venue can operate its own scheme or use another provider, which may include some counselling services financed by the
+Your venue can also use a provider, which may include some counselling services financed by the Responsible Gambling Fund.

-The only condition is that your scheme must meet the requirements of the Gaming Machines Regulation.
+The only condition is that the scheme you use must meet the requirements of the Gaming Machines Regulation 2010.

 Model Self-Exclusion Scheme Agreements are available in other languages:

-A hotel, club and casino and its employees have indemnity against civil or criminal liability for anything they do to fulfil a self-exclusion scheme – provided they act in good faith and according to the law.
+A hotel, club, and casino and its employees have indemnity against civil or criminal liability for anything they do to fulfil a self-exclusion scheme – provided they act in good faith and within the law.

 Licensees and staff can use reasonable force to: